stevencohn/OneMore/README.md

 | Decrease font size            | Ctrl + Alt + Minus
 | Show XML                      | Ctrl + Shift + Alt + X

+<sup>1</sup> If text copied from Visual Studio is pasted as plain text instead of rich text
+when using the Paste Rich Text command (Ctrl+Alt+V) then look at the VS Tools...
+Options...
+Text Editor...
+Advanced, and tick the box *Copy rich text on copy/cut*.

 **Why?**